On the Rate Coding Response of Peripheral Sensory Neurons: Derivation of main equations

+Let us assume first the applicability of the fluctuation scaling law to sensory signal statistics.
+Its implications will be discussed later.
+Introducing $\var(X)=\epsilon \mu^p$, where $\epsilon$ and $p$ are positive constants and $\mu=\E(X)$ and defining a new constant $\beta=\epsilon/R$, we obtain

+The response is now a monotonic increasing function of the mean.
+See \cite{norwich1977information} for the original derivation of this equation.

-The input mean $\mu$ consists of both external and internal sources.
-The external source is the sensory signal itself and any other environmental signals.
-Internal sources may include other signals generated internally which elicit a sensory or neural response including thermal noise, self-generated signals (e.g. otoacoustic emissions in the ear), etc. We model the signal mean as a sum of the two components $\mu=I+\delta I$ where $I$ is the total magnitude of external sources and $\delta I$ the sum of internal sources.
+The signal mean consists of both external and internal sources.
+The external source is the sensory signal itself and any other external environmental signals.
+Internal sources may include self-generated signals, as well as stochastic neural noise (e.g. \cite{kuhn2004neuronal,schwalger2010noisy}).
+We model the mean as a sum of the two components $\mu=I+\delta I$ where $I$ is the total magnitude of external sources and $\delta I$ the sum of internal sources or noise. $\delta I$ will generally be small relative to the external input for almost the entire range of $I$.

-The sample size increases with the number of measurements: $m$ is a function of time and $dm/dt$ refers to the \textit{sampling rate}.
-Through memory and storage considerations, it is reasonable to assume that sampling does not occur \textit{ad infinitum}.
-Sampling is thus a function of the difference between $m$ and $m_{eq}$, the equilibrium or steady-state value of $m$.
+Next we consider the role of time in the sensory response.
+Sample size increases with the number of measurements taken.
+Hence $m$ is a function of time and $dm/dt$ refers to the \textit{sampling rate}.
+It is reasonable to assume that the sample size does not increase indefinitely: when the number of samples attains the optimal value, the sample size remains constant.
+Sampling is thus a function of the difference between the current sample size $m$ and the optimal value $m_{eq}$.
 That is,

-where $g$ is an unknown function with the condition $g(0)=0$ (sampling stops when $m=m_{eq}$).
+where $g$ is some function with the condition $g(0)=0$.
 Near equilibrium, we take a Taylor expansion around $m = m_{eq}$ to obtain